faranux-electronics/Product-Testing-Codes/README.md

-# FaranuX Electronics — Product Testing Codes
+# Faranux Electronics — Product Testing Codes

-This repository is a collection of hardware test sketches, example projects, and reference schematics for a variety of sensors and modules used by FaranuX Electronics.
+This repository is a collection of hardware test sketches, example projects, and reference schematics for a variety of sensors and modules used by Faranux Electronics.
 The projects are primarily Arduino sketches (.ino) intended for quick testing and demonstration.

 Repository layout (top-level folders):